ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 ## Verification Interfaces
 [verification-interfaces]: #verification-interfaces

-Verifcation is implemented by the following traits and services:
+Verification is implemented by the following traits and services:
 * **Structural Verification:**
   * `zebra_network::init`: Provides a downloader service that accepts a `BlockHeaderHash` request, and parses the peer response into a `Block`